Squirkey89/Game-Xpress/README.md

 # Features to Implement in the future<div id='id-implement'>
 There are a lot of improvements I would make and features I could add to make the site better.
   * The coupon code can currently be used by a customer as many times as they would like.
 I would change this to one code per customer.
 When creating the coupon I was going to make an expiry but decided against it.
-  * The favourites app can do almost everything but I would implement an add to basket buttn.
+  * The favourites app can do almost everything but I would implement an add to basket button.
 This would allow the customer to easily purchase the item if its in their favourites.

   # Testing<div id='id-testing'>
   During my project I tested my user stories as I was going through my project.
 I gave each user story an acceptance criteria and tasks and once I felt these were met I moved the story to complete.